TheJedis2020/arch_katas_2020/ADRs/Notifications sender to handle several notifications channels.md

 ## Context and Problem Statement

-The "Farmacy Foods" system should allow sending notifications to subscribeds after they have received the meal, to prompt them to send customer satisfaction feedback.
-The system should support ability to send messages via various communications channels, e.g. SMS, push notifications, emails, recorded messages etc.
+The "Farmacy Food" system should allow sending notifications to subscribers after they have received the meal, to prompt them to send customer satisfaction feedback.

+The system should support ability to send messages via various communications channels, e.g. SMS, push notifications, emails, recorded messages, etc.

 ### Requirements